jakejack8000/MyReads/starter/README.md

 7- If network connection issues occur, and the App can't reach the backend server(e.g. when moving a book), an alert is shown and changes that couldn't be reflected on the backend are reverted.

-I know I haven't done a lot of code in the 'React' way, but I'm still learning my way through react and javascript, and your feedback would be really appreciated, and it will help me become a better developer.

 ###### Thank you